-A PROMINENT AND INFLUENTIAL FIGURE in philanthropy and the arts, Darren Walker was elected president of the board of trustees at the National Gallery of Art (NGA).
+A PROMINENT AND INFLUENTIAL FIGURE in philanthropy and the arts, Darren Walker was elected president of the National Gallery of Art (NGA).

-The nine-member board governs the museum, appointing the executive director and executive officers, advising on policies such as acquisitions, and supporting the institution’s mission and plans for its future.
+Walker has been a member of the museum’s board since 2019.
+The nine-member board governs the museum, appointing the executive director and executive officers, advising on policies such as acquisitions, and supporting the institution’s mission.
+The president regularly engages with the director collaborating on these goals and assisting with strategy and plans for its future.
 The Washington, D.C., museum announced the leadership news this morning and Walker is taking on the role immediately.

 “Mitch’s steadfast leadership as a trustee for 18 years, with the past five years as president, has been a model of service to the National Gallery and our nation.
 He is a true ambassador for the civic and creative life of our society.
 Working in partnership with him has been invaluable.
 I, along with the entire board, am extremely grateful that he will remain an active member of the board,” National Gallery of Art Director Kaywin Feldman said in a statement.